 Students should be sufficiently proficient in English and Dutch.
-This course is part of the minor Translation and cannot be taken separately.

 Why do Albanians have 27 different words for moustache?
 Why is there no word for “understatement” in the Dutch language?
 Whatever the answer to these questions may be, it can surely not be denied that language is inextricably bound up with culture.
 There are countless examples of concepts in one language that simply do not exist in the other, such as the British phenomenon of “opting-out schools”, or concepts that have no exact equivalent in other languages, like the Dutch word “notaris”, or the American word “ranger”.
-The above are just a few xamples to illustrate the problems a translator has to tackle every day.
+The above are just a few examples to illustrate the problems a translator has to tackle every day.
 In order to be able to produce correct and readable translations, a translator must have a comprehensive knowledge not only of the source and target languages themselves, but also of the cultures of both the source and target language.
 In this course, you will not only learn many things about the United Kingdom and the United States, but you will also learn how to apply your knowledge about the cultures of the Netherlands, the UK and the US to translation problems that may result from cultural differences between these countries.

 Course objective 1: comprehensive knowledge of American and British culture

 Course objective 2: insight into the differences between source and target cultures

 Course objective 3: ability to apply the above knowledge and insight in translations, and tackle translation problems resulting from differences between source and target cultures